-The Mobile Impact Ventures Program (“MIVP”), is m:lab East Africa’s accelerator program for impact ventures with innovative solutions in agriculture, health & water and education.
-The m:lab’s accelerator is backed by the Rockefeller and Tony Elumelu Foundation’s, through the Global Impact Investment Network’s (“GIIN”) Africa Impact Economy Innovations Fund (“IEIF”).
+The Mobile Impact Ventures Program (“MIVP”), is m:lab East Africa’s accelerator program that took place in 2014 for impact ventures with innovative solutions in agriculture, health & water and education.
+The m:lab’s accelerator was backed by the Rockefeller and Tony Elumelu Foundation’s, through the Global Impact Investment Network’s (“GIIN”) Africa Impact Economy Innovations Fund (“IEIF”).
 For more information on the grant click here .

-The Mobile Impact Ventures Program offers services valued at over $15,000 USD in return for equity of 3%, the services include:
+The Mobile Impact Ventures Program offers services valued at over $15,000 USD in return for equity of 3%, the services included:

 - Shared coworking space in the m:lab for the duration of the program

 - Access to legal and financial advisory services on an as needed basis

 - Access to the product testing lab in the m:lab including phones across all major operating systems